 Welcome to Pulse!

-At Pulse, we are passionate on sharing medical knowledge, and deliver articles that cover the diverse world of healthcare, including the underlying biochemistry of various health conditions, physiology, ethical dilemmas, and a deep dive into the past and present politics surrounding the practise of healthcare.
+Pulse is a student-made and student-run website, and we are passionate on sharing medical knowledge from our wider reading and independent research.
+Here, we deliver articles that cover the diverse world of healthcare - including explorations of medical science in the underlying biology and chemistry of various health conditions; researching the history and development of many modern treatments; and providing a deep dive into the past and present news surrounding the constantly evolving practise of healthcare.

-Notice to visitors: This website and some blog posts are currently under review or editing, and so some may not be visible at the moment - but we look forward to sharing more as we grow.
+Notice to visitors: This website is constantly being updated, and some blog posts are currently under review or editing, therefore some may not be visible at the moment - but we look forward to sharing more as we grow.

 Thank you for your patience!